 On the Set up Single Sign-On with SAML page, perform the following steps:

 a.
-In the Identifier text box, type a value:
+In the Identifier text box, type the value:

 On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, click Download to download the Certificate (Base64) from the given options as per your requirement and save it on your computer.

-On the Set up Clarizen section, copy the appropriate URL(s) as per your requirement.
+On the Set up Clarizen One section, copy the appropriate URL(s) as per your requirement.

-In a different web browser window, sign in to your Clarizen company site as an administrator.
+In a different web browser window, sign in to your Clarizen One company site as an administrator.